dwillcox/aic-timescales/code-comparisons/starkiller-microphysics/instantaneous/profile/README.md

 To run the notebook, also follow the setup instructions in `Microphysics/python_library/StarKiller/README.md` where the Microphysics python bindings are compiled with `NETWORK_DIR=ECSN`.

+Tested with Python 3 and the development branch of Microphysics.